Hyprtxt/grunt-dev/readme.md

 ### Edge Cases

-Fontawesome - You'll need to copy the /fonts directory into `src_files` to make it work in production
+Fontawesome - You'll need to copy the /fonts directory into `src_files` to make it work in production, any bower component that does an relative internal 'require', 'url' or 'import' call will run into this sort of thing.

 Google Fonts - I really wish Bower and Google Fonts would play nice together, but they just don't.
+For now just use the `bypass` configuration section to include the stylesheet directly from the CDN. (even in production)